apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="onecity"></a>
 ## OneCity
 Arguably Vancouver’s most progressive party, OneCity has a consistent set of urbanist and leftist stances on the city’s issues.
-We can now add to that 4 years of OneCity Councillor **Christine Boyle**’s voting record, confirming that yes, this is a party pushes to permit a lot more homes, fund social housing, take action on climate, and generally push for progress.
+We can now add to that 4 years of OneCity Councillor **Christine Boyle**’s voting record, confirming that yes, this is a party that pushes to permit a lot more homes, fund social housing, take action on climate, and generally push for progress.

 That said, with only 1 seat on Council, OneCity has only been able to do that – *push* for progress.
 To have a big impact, OneCity simply needs more votes at City Hall.

 The party’s [platform](https://www.onecityvancouver.ca/platform) hopes to deliver that, including a call to [create non-police response teams](https://vancouver.citynews.ca/2022/09/19/onecity-peer-mental-health-teams/) that can respond to mental health crises, and a call to “[end the apartment ban](https://vancouversun.com/opinion/columnists/dan-fumano-ending-vancouvers-apartment-ban-is-it-progress-or-disaster)”, allowing new rentals and social housing in all neighbourhoods.
 It's good stuff.

 If this kind of approach appeals to you, you’ll want to strongly consider voting for Boyle and OneCity’s new candidates: health economist **Ian Cromwell**, senior transportation planner **Iona Bonamis**, and indigenous leader **Matthew Norris**.

-On the question of electability, OneCity is the only party to have all their candidates endorsed by the Vancouver Labour and District Council (VDLC), who has long helped rally progressive voters towards an electable slate of candidates.
-Despite their misstep in 2018 of endorsing 4 Vision candidates, VDLC's [Vision-less 2022 slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) could prove useful tool for progressive voters trying to make sense of a horde of options.
+On the question of electability, OneCity is the only party to have all their candidates endorsed by the Vancouver Labour and District Council (VDLC), which has long helped rally progressive voters towards an electable slate of candidates.
+Despite their misstep in 2018 of endorsing 4 Vision candidates, VDLC's [Vision-less 2022 slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) could prove a useful tool for progressive voters trying to make sense of a horde of options.

 Like the other progressive parties, OneCity has refrained from running a mayoral candidate, implicitly supporting Mayor Kennedy Stewart’s re-election.
 Their hope is that time around, he’ll have enough progressives and urbanists on Council to make some bigger changes.